 “Black Cinema Collective (BCC) is a group of multicultural artists and scholars who examine and celebrate works of African and Afro-diasporic filmmakers through programmed screenings and community discussions.”

 They have been active in Seattle since 2019 and their foray into film grants for Black filmmakers is made in conjunction with co-sponsor Northwest Film Forum (NWFF).
-This grant provides funding for four Black filmmakers to the tune of $2,500 in unrestricted funds towards their first film.
+In 2024, they awarded $7,500 micro-grants to filmmakers Dui Jarrod and Fiz Olajide.

-Film Independent takes film grants for people of color seriously.
+Film Independent takes seriously film grants for people of color.
 They’ve created multiple grants to support underrepresented communities, beginning with this film grant for Black filmmakers, specifically.

 “Six emerging and mid-career Black American filmmakers working as writers, directors and/or producers.
 The program takes place over a period of nine months each year, during which Fellows will receive creative and strategic support that furthers their professional ambitions and propels a selected project forward.”

-Fellows receive a $30,000 unrestricted grant and are paired with advisors, including Netflix executives and Film Independent board members, to provide tailored mentorship.
+Fellows receive a $30,000 unrestricted grant and are paired with advisors, including Netflix executives and Film Independent board members, to provide tailored, bi-weekly mentorship.
 In many ways, these mentorships can be as valuable as the money.

 Film Independent’s Project Involve is another program designed to support filmmakers of color.
 Each year, 30 Fellows from diverse backgrounds are chosen and paired with industry mentors who represent the top of their field.